Hungarian conquest of the Carpathian Basin: Consolidation (902–907)

 The Hungarians invaded Italy using the so-called "Route of the Hungarians" (Strada Ungarorum), leading from Pannonia to Lombardy, in 904.
-They arrived as King Berengar I's allies against his rival, King Louis of Provance.
+They arrived as King Berengar I's allies against his rival, King Louis of Provence.
 The Hungarians devastated the territories occupied earlier by King Louis along the river Po, which ensured Berengar's victory.
 The victorious monarch allowed the Hungarians to pillage all the towns that had earlier accepted his opponent's rule, and agreed to pay a yearly tribute of about 375 kg of silver.

 The longer version of the Annals of Saint Gall reports that Archbishop Theotmar of Salzburg fell, along with Bishops Uto of Freising and Zachary of Säben, in a "disastrous battle" fought against the Hungarians at Brezalauspurc on 4 July 907.
 Other contemporary sources add that Margrave Luitpold of Bavaria and 19 Bavarian counts also died in the battle.
 Most historians (including Engel, Makkai, and Spinei) identify Brezalauspurc with Pressburg (Bratislava, Slovakia), but some researchers (for instance Boba and Bowlus) argue that it can refer to Mosaburg, Braslav's fortress on the Zala in Pannonia.
 The Hungarians' victory hindered any attempts of eastward expansion by East Francia for the following decades and opened the way for the Hungarians to freely plunder vast territories of that kingdom.